mostafaafrouzi/long-sms-sender/README.md

 **This app does NOT collect, store, or transmit any personal data.**

-- ✅ No internet permission required
+- ✅ **No internet permission** - App works completely offline
 - ✅ No analytics or tracking
 - ✅ No ads
 - ✅ No data collection
 - ✅ All SMS messages are sent directly from your device
 - ✅ Contact data is only used locally for recipient selection
 - ✅ No data is stored on external servers
+- ✅ All information in About dialog is embedded (no network requests)

 Your privacy is our priority.
 All operations happen locally on your device.